DirtyHarryLYL/HAKE-Action-Torch/GETTING_STARTED.md

 ## Getting Started with Activity2Vec

-Inference with pretrained model on GPU 0 and show the visualization results of the images in demo folder:
+Inference with the pretrained model on GPU 0 and show the visualization results of the images in demo folder:

 ```
 python -u tools/demo.py --cfg models/a2v/configs/a2v.yaml \